EmmaVaisanen/Fun.project/README.md

-# Fun.project
+#Funproject
-This project is used for educational purposes and may or may not turn in to something fun.
+This repo is for school labs and other school related projects.